For quite a while now, search engines have been shifting their attention toward topics instead of keywords.

 - What links work best for eCommerce sites, etc.

-You can figure out these other topic ideas based on search volume - to make sure you've covered the most relevant content users are searching for.
-Here's an example of "unique gifts" as the main topic and the different ideas of based on search volume you could write about "baby ideas", "christmas", "birthday", "wedding", on and on.
+You can figure out these other topic ideas based on search volume to cover the most relevant content users are searching for.
+One example of this is with a main topic of "unique gifts" and, looking at the different ideas of content based on search volume, you could write about "baby shower gift ideas," "christmas," "birthday," "wedding," and so on.

-seoClarity makes this really simple to research using our Search Volume tool so you can quickly understand what topics to prioritize to create pages for what's missing.
+seoClarity makes this really simple to research using our all-encompassing Topic Explorer feature so you can quickly understand what topics to prioritize to create pages for what's missing.

 You already know the structure of a topic cluster.
 You know what content you need to create or gather from existing resources to create it.
-So the biggest question is figuring out what topics you should create topic clusters on.
+The biggest question that remains is figuring out what topics you should use to create SEO topic clusters.

-The term “content gap” describes keywords or topics that your competitor ranks for, and you don’t.
-This offers quick insights for opportunities to create or optimize content based on what your competitors have visibility on and you do not.
+The term “content gap” describes keywords or topics that your competitor ranks for and you do not rank.
+This offers quick insight for opportunities to optimize or create content based on what your competitors have visibility on and you do not.
 From there, you can understand the traffic potential for those opportunities to decide what to prioritize.

-Just take a look at the content gap between those two domains:
+Just take a look at the content gap between these two domains: